-The Liquor Board Superannuation Commission (Commission) administers the Plan.
-Day-to-day administration was provided by the Public Employees Benefits Agency (PEBA) until December 31, 2023.
-Effective January 1, 2024, Plannera Pensions and Benefits (Plannera) began administering the Plan.
-As per Order in Council #627-2023, the Province of Saskatchewan authorized PEBA to delegate the administration of the Plan to Plannera.
+Effective January 1, 2024, the Public Pension and Benefits Administration Corporation, operating as Plannera Pensions and Benefits (Plannera, the corporation) began administering the Plan.
+As per Order in Council #194-2024, the Government of Saskatchewan authorized the Public Employees Benefits Agency (PEBA) to delegate the administration of the Plan to Plannera.